 You’ve seen this kind of thing before in movies, right?
 A romantic sidewalk cafe in springtime.
-A guy and girl are sipping coffee.
+A guy and a girl are sipping coffee.
 Suddenly the man is down on one knee.
 The girl’s hands fly to her mouth.
-She had no idea that he's proposing.
+She had no idea that he was going to propose.
 She’s saying yes.
 And they all live happily ever after — the end.

 We’re always being told that when we meet the man we’re meant to marry we’ll “just know.”
-And that may be true for some people.
-But it isn’t right for everyone.
+And while that might be true for some people, it isn't true for everyone.
 Feeling madly in love is a good start, but that isn’t always enough to make a marriage last.
-There are all kinds of things that might give you pause, even if you really love the guy and all kinds of things that might make it hard to commit.
+There are all kinds of things that might give you pause or make it hard to commit, even if you really love the guy.
 (I mean, forever is a really long time.)

 If you’re feeling like the guy you’re dating might be “the one,” but you’re not entirely sure, here are a few things to consider that might help you make up your mind:

 Have you discussed marriage with your boyfriend?

 The days of saying nothing and waiting for him to pop the question are over.
 Marriage is a big step for a couple to take, and it should be taken together.
 The exact moment he proposes and how he does it can be a surprise, but the idea that the two of you are ready to get married shouldn’t be.

 If you and your boyfriend are comfortable enough with one another to be in an adult relationship — like marriage — you should be comfortable enough to talk to each other about your future.
 It’s all well and good to say “Yes!” in the moment, but if you haven’t talked about things like whether or not you both want kids, how you’ll manage your finances, where you’ll live, etc. then that “yes” is rather premature.
 (Imagine being already married before discovering that he’s dead set against having children and you were hoping for a brood of twelve!)

 You should be comfortable enough to talk to each other about your future.